Black Spots on Lips: 10 Causes with Natural Remedies

 • Begin by squeezing the juice from half a lemon into a bowl.

-• Dip a cotton swab into the juice, and then use this to apply the lemon juice to the black spots on your lips.
+• Dip a cotton swab into the juice, and then apply the lemon juice to the black spots on your lips.

 • Leave the lemon juice on your lips for 10-15 minutes.

-• Afterwards, rinse off the lemon juice with cool water.
+• Afterward, rinse off the lemon juice with cool water.

 • Repeat this process twice a day until the black spots have faded.